 1. My grandmother’s house: Lesotho is a trip.
 If I’m seeing cows regularly, laughing at chickens, picking or cutting spinach and/or playing cards and drinking tea with my favourite human on earth, my heart is full.
 2019 was too long ago so seeing her again was magical.

-2. West Coast Wildflowers aka #RockingTheDaisiesDressRehearsal: I planned to see the wildflowers every year i lived in the Western Cape and the timing never lined up.
+2. West Coast Wildflowers aka #RockingTheDaisiesDressRehearsal: I planned to see the wildflowers every single year that I lived in the Western Cape and the timing never lined up.
 A carpet of wildflowers is magical.
 Nature’s secret, God’s annual gift (I often put the phone down in frustration because the beauty was not translating at all) .
 It was such a spectacular weekend.
-Beyoncé’s Homecoming was spectacular background music. .
+Beyoncé’s Homecoming was spectacular background music.
 We stayed in Langebaan and trekked to Paternoster for a foodie haven experience like no other for dinner.
-The famous Wolfgat was fully booked but the place we ended up (The Gaaitjie) was spectacular as well (they really is keyword: everything was a spectacle).
+The famous Wolfgat was fully booked but the place we ended up (The Gaaitjie) was spectacular as well (that really is keyword: everything was a spectacle).
 Also, inspired the second reel I ever made!
 11/10 would totally recommned.
 Cc: visit the Darling Brewery on your way back home.

 3. My home: a safe safe space that belongs entirely to me.
 As a first born African daughter, I highly recommend this luxury to you all.
 I don’t care if you’re the queen of vat en sit, everybody deserves to experience the deliciousness of their own space at least once in their lifetime.
 Rent, buy, whatever works for you.